If you're looking for auto body shop business insurance, we can get you free quotes.

 - Taking the time to regularly maintain your vehicles so that tires and brakes are in good order.
 Make sure that you keep good copies of those records!

 Garagekeepers exposure: Anything can happen to a customer vehicle while it is in your garage.
-Your customers leave their cars in your care, custody, and control, so you should take the following precautions to reduce your risk.
+Your customers leave their cars in your care, custody, and control, so you should take the following precautions to reduce your risk and account for these cars in your auto body shop insurance.

 - Be sure to properly secure all vehicles.
 What if one fell off a lift?